 Keris

 The dagger is worn at backside of the waist, as a compliment to the dress. there are many sites that provide information about batik.
 I tie it off making sure the edge is right down the middle.
-I've gotten many the compliment on it too, thanks Latree
+I've gotten many the compliment on it too, thanks Latree!

 You could even get a free {not yet published for sale} book: